Colorado does not conform to the federal exclusion of unemployment income for tax year 2020.

 How do I add the unemployment back to my state return?

+The program will automatically add back the unemployment compensation.
 If you have to add the unemployment exclusion back to the account manually (for any reason), please follow these directions:

 - State Section